aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/page-manipulation/clipping/_index.md

 ### How can I get a temporary license for testing purposes?
 Obtain a temporary license for testing from [here](https://purchase.aspose.com/temporary-license/).
 ### Where can I find more examples and documentation?
-Explore the [official documentation](https://reference.aspose.com/page/java/) and [Aspose.Page forum](https://forum.aspose.com/c/page/39) for a wealth of resources.
+Explore the [documentation](https://reference.aspose.com/page/java/) and [Aspose.Page forum](https://forum.aspose.com/c/page/39) for a wealth of resources.
 ### Is there a free trial available?
 Yes, you can access the free trial of Aspose.Page [here](https://releases.aspose.com/).